 Determining Liability in a Staircase Claim

 Staircase accidents most often fall under a broad area of personal injury law called premises liability.
+Staircase accidents are very similar to slip and fall injury cases.
 The laws of premises liability maintain that owners must take reasonable care in the maintenance and upkeep of their property, taking reasonable steps to prevent injury.
 You might have legal grounds for a staircase injury claim if the following apply:

 - A property owner knew or should have known about a defective or dangerous condition on his or her stairway.
 Examples of defective conditions include broken stairs, inadequate lighting, or lack of guardrails or other safety features.

 - The owner failed to take reasonable steps to fix the defective or dangerous condition.

 - Their action or inaction led directly to your injuries, and;